 Founding Small Wooden Shoe Planning and Performance, I included "planning" because I knew that the wisdom and strength of the creative processes of performance connected with the struggles and opportunities of a much wider network – including social innovation, product design and any time that groups of people come together to make the exceptional, the reality. - Jacob Zimmer

-If you've got a project or a team that needs more collaborative practice or big conversations, get in touch and we'll talk about how Jacob Zimmer and the artists, designers, facilitators, and organizers of Small Wooden Shoe Planning and Performance can help.
+If you've got a project or a team that needs more collaborative practice or big conversations, get in touch and we'll talk about how I can help.